This article has been amended since its original publication to reflect the latest updates to the ECO scheme. Last updated in February 2018.

 More and more pensioners are struggling to meet the demands of escalating energy bills, and with many on limited incomes a new boiler is an expense many simply cannot afford.

 Pensioners in receipt of Pension Guarantee Credit and those who receive Working Tax Credit may qualify for a boiler grant to help them become more energy efficient with a view to bringing down their heating bills.
-But even if you don’t receive Pension Guarantee Credit you could still qualify for a grant if you get Working Tax Credit.
+But even if you don’t receive Pension Guarantee Credit you could still qualify for a grant if you get Working Tax Credit or other qualifying benefits.

 As long as your boiler is old, inefficient or broken and you meet the following criteria you should be able to apply for a free boiler grant:

 - The accommodation you live in is rented privately, or

 - You live in social housing (unfortunately we can’t currently process these applications, so please seek further advice from the Energy Saving Advice Service)

 - You’re in receipt of Pension Guarantee Credit, or

 - Are 60 years old or more and receive Working Tax Credit